 Typically it is cheaper to dehydrate yourself.
 The most effective way to do this is to buy food in bulk.
 Bulk foods can be found at farmer’s markets, farmer’s auctions, canneries (such as LDS canneries), and local markets.
 I highly recommend visiting a farmer’s auction; you can get a truckload of food for an incredibly low price.
 Why doesn’t everyone do this?
 Many people do not know about dehydrating, and thus buying a pickup truck filled with food would be crazy, as it will simply go bad.
-With dehydration, you can store the entire truck load for years.
+With dehydration, you can store the entire truckload for years.

 Also, I highly recommend only buying foods in season, as you can store them and eat them during off seasons if needed.
 This will help you save a lot of money.

-Unfortunately, not everything can be easily dehydrated at home, and as such it is sometimes cheaper to purchase dehydrated foods from survival stores.
+Unfortunately, not everything can be easily dehydrated at home, and as such, it is sometimes cheaper to purchase dehydrated foods from survival stores.
 Foods such as eggs, cheese, and milk are difficult to dehydrate or powder without proper commercial equipment.
 To find safe and high-quality goods like these, click here!

 15. What is freeze drying, and can you do it at home?

 Freeze drying is a form of dehydrating that uses very low temperatures to rapidly freeze foods.
 Next, a pressure difference is quickly created to induce sublimation, a process in which liquid in the food spontaneously becomes gas.
 This removes liquid from food quickly and effectively.
-A downside to this process is that extreme temperatures cause cells to rupture, and as such many nutrients are often lost in the process.
+A downside to this process is that extreme temperatures cause cells to rupture and as such many nutrients are often lost in the process.
 Dehydration, on the other hand, uses less harsh temperatures over a much longer period of time, creating a gentle dry which dramatically reduces nutrient loss (see “Are nutrients lost during dehydration?” for more info).

 Freeze drying requires heavy-duty commercial equipment and complicated techniques which require significant experience, and as such are not possible in the average household.
-However, to find affordable freeze-dried, dehydrated, and powdered foods, click here!

 16. Are nutrients lost during dehydration?

 I am frequently asked if dehydrating destroys the important nutrients in foods.
 The truth is that dehydrating is the safest way of food storage in regards to nutrient preservation.
 Nutrients and enzymes often “denature” when subjected to extreme temperatures, pH, or sodium levels.
 When a molecule denatures it loses its shape, and consequently its ability to perform.
-The reason this isn’t a threat in the dehydrating process is because dehydrators use relatively low temperatures over long periods of time to remove the moisture from foods.
+The reason this isn’t a threat in the dehydrating process is that dehydrators use relatively low temperatures over long periods of time to remove the moisture from foods.
 Also, the fan in the back of a dehydrator creates proper air circulation thus ensuring that heat does not build up in any one area and endanger your food.
 Storage processes such as freezing and canning bring a much larger concern over the issue of nutrient loss.

 Studies from the U.S. Department of Agriculture (USDA) show that freezing foods for storage yield 40-60% nutrient loss.
 This is because when cells freeze they expand and often rupture, thus losing large amounts of nutrients.
 Canned foods lose 60-80% of nutrients due to the extreme heat used in the process.
-The same studies on dehydrated foods reveal that only 3-5% of nutrients were lost!
-This makes dehydrating the best method of long term food storage in regards to nutrient preservation.
+The same studies on dehydrated foods reveal that only 3-5% of the nutrients were lost!
+This makes dehydrating the best method of long-term food storage in regards to nutrient preservation.
 Just another reason it is a great idea to learn how to dehydrate food!

 17. Which vacuum sealer and bags should I buy?